JamieWilson2000/SpeedySumsMS2/README.md

     The strategy for this game was to create an exciting, fun, vibrant environment where users young and old can practise their mathematical problem solving skills.
 Reports show that if a mundane task is incorporated into a game environment then children are more likely to tackle these mundane tasks.
 It was with this in mind that I thought of creating a game with young children in mind that could see them solving mathematical problems with a high score record that they could show off, brag about, and aim to better along the line.
 Whilst considering the concept I felt that there would be adults that would enjoy the challenge too so that spurred on then the option to have an easy, medium, and hard level with obviously increasing difficulty levels.
 I dwelled on using fun elements to label these levels , ie animals or faces etc, but I felt that could put some users off so I decided to stick with plain and simple Easy, Medium and Hard as level titles.

 - ## <u>The Scope</u>
     The overall site is to be a very simplistic, colorful and striking environment.
 Big bold letters in a lighthearted font that will prove easy to read, and to instill a sense of fun from the start.
 To differentiate between levels I decided on bold colors in the background so there should be no mistaking which level the user has opted for.
+There will be fun, gentle theme music playing through the entry page to occupy the player whilst choosing a level.
+There will be music accompanying each game level but this theme will have a more intense feel to it though keeping it lighthearted and fun.

 - ## <u>The Structure</u>